kinleyd/configs/README.md

 # configs
-A collection of my config files
+A collection of my config files for: emacs herbstluftwm conkeror conky